testfairy/docs/docs/0531_Bug_Tracking/01_JIRA_Cloud.md

 ![Open TestFairy preferences](/img/bug-tracking/jira-cloud-1.png)

-2.2 Choose "Bug Systems" -> "JIRA", and enter your JIRA Username, API Token and JIRA URL.
+2.2 Choose "Integrations" -> and scroll to the "JIRA" line.
+Press the `Add integration` Button.
+In the next screen enter your JIRA Username, API Token and JIRA URL.

 ![Configure JIRA cloud](/img/bug-tracking/jira-cloud-2.png)